Temporal Scaling Law for Large Language Models: More Details for Use Case 2: Revisit the Training Strategy

 In \cref{sec:5_token_position_loss}, we have stressed that a fundamental bias in learning difficulty based on token position exists.
 Specifically, head tokens (with shorter context) are generally harder to predict than tail tokens (with longer context), due to the increased uncertainty caused by limited contextual information available for earlier tokens in a sequence.
 Surprisingly, our temporal scaling law suggests that LLMs learn equally on different token positions after an early training period (as shown by \cref{eq:learning_bias}), despite the learning difficulty bias.

-\textbf{Observation for Actual Loss Decrease on Positions.} To validate this observation, we plot the actual loss decrease observed during training along different token positions in~\cref{fig:token_loss_diff}.
+\textbf{Observation for Actual Loss Decrease on Positions.} We use the larger 468M and the 1.2B models to validate our suggestion.
+To validate this observation, we plot the actual loss decrease pattern observed during training along different token positions in~\cref{fig:token_loss_diff}.
 As shown in~\cref{fig:token_loss_diff}, in the early training period of ``from 20B to 40B tokens'', the head tokens suffer from less loss decrease due to a higher learning difficulty.
 However, after the early training period, in a later period of ''from 140B to 160B tokens'' that the separation point conditions in \cref{eq:sep_point} are already fulfilled, test loss decrease among all token positions tends to be uniform across all settings.
 Therefore, we can infer from this observation that the learning dynamics derived from our temporal scaling law are authentically presented in LLM pre-training.

-\textbf{Details for Weighting Strategies.} In \cref{sec:5_token_position_loss}, we hypothesize that simply averaging the losses on all tokens is an effective solution for LLM pre-training.
-To validate the hypothesis, we have conducted LLM pre-training with three simple position-based weighting strategies.
+\textbf{Insights for Weighting Strategies.} We hypothesize that the default strategy for training generative language models, in which losses on tokens in all positions are simply averaged, is an effective solution.
+To validate the hypothesis, we conduct LLM pretraining on the larger 468M and the 1.2B models with three position-based weighting strategies: Head suppression, Body suppression, and Tail suppression, applied only after the $N_{sep}$ point.
 The implementation details of these strategies are described in \cref{tab:weight_strategies}.
 Note that for the Suppression strategies, we normalize the weighted losses to ensure the average weight for each token position is 1.0, and thus make the corresponding average loss comparable with the default practice.
 We apply the pre-training settings as in \cref{sec:3_2_exp_setup} for comparing different position-based weighting strategies.
+As shown in \cref{tab:weight_token_res_mini}, despite being weighted on different token positions, weighting different tokens by position during LLM pretraining probably cannot yield better results than the default practice, though different positions possess fundamental bias in learning difficulty.